National and University Library of Iceland: History

 As the year 1974 drew near it became increasingly clear, however, that the Icelandic state would not be able to construct the building in time.
 The 1973 Oil Crisis, among other things, resulted in a worsening of the state's finances meaning that most of the ideas for the anniversary year had to be significantly reduced or scrapped.
 A groundbreaking ceremony for the new library was planned, instead of an inauguration, but even this was postponed until 1978 when construction finally began.
 Initially the building project proceeded and in 1983 the building was complete on the outside.
 However, significant funds were needed to complete the interior and for the next ten years the large building stood empty.
 Attempts were made to finance its completion with a special supplement on property tax, but most of that income was used for other expenses.
-Finally in 1991, the new government of Sjálfstæðisflokkurinn and Alþýðuflokkurinn made it a priority to complete the building and on December 1, 1994, it opened.
+Finally in 1991, the new government of Sjálfstæðisflokkurinn and Alþýðuflokkurinn made it a priority to complete the building, and on 1 December 1994 it opened.

 While a lot of debate surrounded the building of Þjóðarbókhlaðan at the time, it resulted in vastly improved consultation, study and research facilities for researchers, university students and the general public in Iceland.
 The combination of the two libraries in one building resulted in an accessible library where users have direct access to the academic collection and reference works on the shelves while the national and manuscript collections are available for on-site consultation in a separate reading hall.

 From 1888 to 1979, the National Library published a list of new books acquired each year.
 In 1979, this was replaced by the Icelandic National Bibliography, containing an overview of Icelandic published books each year.
 In October 1991, the two libraries implemented a joint online public access catalog system, Gegnir, gradually replacing the card catalogs.
 Since 2001, this system has been implemented nationwide for all public libraries in Iceland and is managed by a consortium.
 As of 2008, Gegnir can also be consulted via the European Library.

 Since 1996 the library has engaged in several large digitisation projects providing open access to antique maps of Iceland (1998): Timarit.is – journals and newspapers (2002 in collaboration with the National Library of the Faroe Islands and the National Library of Greenland) –, Handrit.is – a catalog and digital library of manuscripts (in collaboration with the Árni Magnússon Institute for Icelandic Studies and the Arnamagnæan Institute) –, and the online Icelandic National Bibliography (2008) among others.